TusharSachdeva29/Pacman-X/README.md

 Eating a Ghost: 200 points (doubles for each successive ghost in the same power-up period)

 Lives:
 You start with 3 lives.
 A life is lost if a ghost catches you.

+Planned Improvements

+Multiple levels with increasing difficulty.

+Improved ghost AI for more challenging gameplay.

+Enhanced graphics and sound effects.

+Leaderboard for high scores.

+Support for multiplayer mode.